tonethar/IGME-230-GDD-Spring-2018/weekly/Week-06A-notes.md

 ## V. Mobile First, Responsive Holy Grail
 Same as above, except we utilize media queries to create a "mobile first" responsive page, that changes to a single-column layout on iPads or smaller.
+Let's do it!

 ### V-A.
 Start files are here: [holy-grail-responsive-mobile-first-start.html.zip](../other-files/holy-grail-responsive-mobile-first-start.html.zip)